-Risk Management Template
+ISO 27001 Risk Management Template

-What is Risk in ISMS 27001?
+What Is Risk In ISMS 27001?

 Risk is defined as the probability of suffering harm or loss.
 In the context of information security, risk is the potential for unauthorised access, use, disclosure, interception, or destruction of data.
 Data risk can be classified into three categories: confidentiality risk, integrity risk, and availability risk.
 In order to assess and manage risks to data, organisations need to understand the threats and vulnerabilities that exist.
 Furthermore, organisations need to be aware of the value of their data and the impact that a security breach would have on their operations.
 To effectively manage risks, organisations need to have policies and procedures in place that address all three categories of risk.

-Explain Risk Management Methodology in ISMS 27001?
+Explain Risk Management Methodology In ISMS 27001?

 Risk management is a vital part of any organisation's information security management system (ISMS), as it helps identify, assess and respond to risks to the confidentiality, integrity and availability of information.